creativeyann17/creativeyann17.github.io/public/articles/article1.md

 </dependency>
 ```

-## Configuration
+## Custom configuration

-We are going to create our own H2 console configuration.
-This one has to be different from existing H2 configurations to void conflicts.
-For example like the following (but you can choose whatever you want) at the root of the configuration file: **application.yml**
+In order to avoid others existing H2 console configuration let's create our own like the following in **application.yml**:

 ```yml
 h2: